 There is another interesting moral issue there as well.
 If you are against importation, and if you believe in "Do unto others as you want them to do unto you" you must be against exportation as well; because the other country's domestic producers are being inconvenienced by your exports to it.
 If you think that you have the right to export goods, and compete in foreign lands with their domestic producers, in a simple matter of fairness, you should allow goods from those countries to come in freely into yours.
 You can't be pro-exportation and contra-importation if you are fair country.
-Every country wants to export only and not import-which is not possible for any country, as I have already shown in a post.
+Every country wants to export only and not import-which is not possible for any country, as I have already shown here.

 Encourage foreign capitals in your countryA related subject is foreigners opening shop in your country.
 Should that be restricted or encouraged?
 They should be encouraged.